The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 Once you have identified your top three prospecting strategies and started implementing them to reach your ideal target customers, be sure to measure the results.

 For instance, you should track how many e-mail messages you sent last week or how many appointments you scheduled compared with how many prospecting e-mail messages you sent.
-Look at the number of appointments made divided by the number of sales made.
-Look at the number of e-mail messages sent and the amount of time it took you to send them.
+Look at the number of appointments divided by the number of sales made.
+Look at the number of e-mail messages sent and how long it took you to send them.
 Look at the dollar amount in sales divided by the number of hours it took to send those e-mail messages.

 By making these comparisons, you can see which are the most effective ways of getting customers.
 Ask yourself: